scipy-conference/scipy_proceedings/papers/martone_bacchio_pyrsb/pyrsb.rst

 These are also the scenarios where the usage of ``autotune``, which refines the default layout according to the operands at hand, is most convenient.

 Figure :ref:`bench:tuned:rsb:vs:csr:speedup:vs:matrix` shows results with autotuned instances.
-Here ``autotune`` has been called for each combination of matrix, operands layout, NRHS, numerical type.
+Here ``autotune`` has been called for each combination of matrix, operands layout, NRHS, and numerical type.
 The median speedup over CSR here (circa :math:`28.8\times`) is almost twice the one before autotuning.

 .. figure:: bench_tuned_rsb_vs_csr_speedup_vs_matrix.pdf